 For more on prints and printing in general, be sure to check out How to Format Photos for Online Framing and Matting.

-If both papers are a great choice, how do you choose which is best for your frame?
+If all papers are a great choice, how do you choose which is best for your frame?

-While it ultimately comes down to personal preference, as a very basic rule you’ll generally want to choose Photo Paper if you have a photograph and choose Art Paper if you have a digital art reproduction (painting, illustration, etc.).
+While it ultimately comes down to personal preference, as a very basic rule you’ll generally want to choose:

-The main optical differences between the two paper types are A) Art Paper is completely matte whereas Photo Paper has a sheen to it and B) Art Paper has a very subtle warmth to its base natural white coloring, meaning your print will overall take on a warmer tone.
-(The warmth is subtle, but still worth noting.)
+The main optical differences between the three paper types are A) Art Paper and Giclée Paper are completely matte whereas Photo Paper has a sheen to it and B) Art Paper and Giclée Paper have a very subtle warmth to their base natural white coloring, meaning your print will overall take on a warmer tone.
+(The warmth is subtle but still worth noting.)

 Photo Paper is also slightly more affordable, though the price increase for Art Paper is not very significant.
-(For example, changing an 11″x14″ print from Photo Paper to Art paper results in less than $1.00 difference.)
+(For example, changing an 11″x14″ print from Photo Paper to Art paper results in less than $1.00 difference.
+The Giclée Paper is about a $3.00+ increase.)

 Print Perfect